 …… we must be prepared to admit that either brick-making or stone-cutting, or both, as well as the art of building with those materials, were sufficiently understood in Ceylon at that early period for the designer to venture to construct a masonry outlet or, sluice for the purpose of regulating the flow of the water and passing it out for the use of the rice fields that would be cultivated lower down the valley by its aid.
 Such a great body of water would never be retained for the mere use of the inhabitants of the city; and the tank must have been originally intended for irrigating rice lands in addition to providing the people with a supply of water for drinking and bathing purposes.
 For fulfilling such an object some kind of substantially built outlet at a low level would be a necessity.

 On the other hand, there can be no doubt that the arts of stone-cutting and brick-burning were well advanced long before the erection of the first dagabas, and the cutting of the earliest inscriptions and the fronts of the cave shelters of the Buddhist monks, in the third century B.C.
 No mere learners could have done the works in brick-burning and building, and in stone-cutting, which are still preserved.
 King Pandukabhaya, who probably became king at about the end of the fourth century B.C. (that is, less than seventy years after Panduwasa Deva), certainly formed a reservoir which had an embankment higher than that of Panda-waewa …………..

-Also according to his publication, the tank was being used use until 19th centaury ( for over 2300 years) until the bunt was breached after a heavy rainy season.
-But after repairs to the breach, even today this tank is being used to cultivate land around area.
+According to Brohier, the tank was being used use until 19th century ( for over 2300 years) until the bunt was breached after a heavy rainy season in 1805.

 - Ancient Heritage Sites of Sri Lanka